-- 165. UNC TPD Section B2.1.5 defines Incremental NTS Entry Capacity as the amount of Firm NTS Entry Capacity (if any) in excess of the Unsold NTS Entry Capacity for which National Grid may (but shall not be required to) invite applications. - 166.
-Subject to paragraphs 165 and 169, the incremental step sizes to be offered at auction are dependent upon the prevailing level of Obligated Entry Capacity at each ASEP.
-In accordance with the UNC (Section B 2.2.3 (c) & (d)), twenty increments will be offered. - 167.
-For the avoidance of doubt, at any given time, the prevailing Obligated Entry Capacity level incorporates: - a) Legacy Incremental Entry Capacity that was released in previous regulatory periods (i.e. before 1st April 2013) that is, for Licence purposes, still treated under the System Operator incentive scheme; plus - b) Non-incremental Obligated Entry Capacity which comprises of - Licence Baseline Entry Capacity set out within Table 4 of Special Condition 5F of the Licence; plus - Legacy TO Entry Capacity set out within Table 6 of Special Condition 5F of the Licence. - either of which may be adjusted by the quantities set out within Table 5 of Special Condition 5F of the Licence, i.e. as a result of capacity substitution to or from the ASEP as a result of National Grid's Entry Capacity Substitution methodology; plus - c) Funded Incremental Obligated Entry Capacity that has previously been released pursuant to Part B of this Statement during the RIIO-T1 regulatory period (i.e. in QSEC auctions held in or after April 2013). - 168.
-Price steps will usually be based on releasing capacity increments equal to 2.5% of the prevailing Obligated Entry Capacity level at the relevant ASEP.
-For example, the second price step (P2) represents the minimum price at which valid bids for at least 105% of Obligated Entry Capacity would need to be received before National Grid would consider releasing Incremental Obligated Entry Capacity equivalent to 5% of the prevailing Obligated Entry Capacity level at that ASEP. - 169.
+- 157. UNC TPD Section B2.1.5 defines Incremental NTS Entry Capacity as the amount of Firm NTS Entry Capacity (if any) in excess of the Unsold NTS Entry Capacity for which National Grid may (but shall not be required to) invite applications. - Subject to paragraphs 157 and 0, the incremental step sizes to be offered at auction are dependent upon the prevailing level of Obligated Entry Capacity at each ASEP.
+In accordance with the UNC (Section B 2.2.3 (c) & (d)), twenty increments will be offered. - 159.
+For the avoidance of doubt, at any given time, the prevailing Obligated Entry Capacity level incorporates: - a) Legacy Incremental Entry Capacity that was released in previous regulatory periods (i.e. before 1st April 2013) that is, for Licence purposes, still treated under the System Operator incentive scheme; plus - b) Non-incremental Obligated Entry Capacity which comprises of - Licence Baseline Entry Capacity as set out in Special Condition 5F of the Licence; plus - Legacy TO Entry Capacity set out within Special Condition 5F of the Licence, either of which may be adjusted as a result of capacity substitution to or from the ASEP as a result of National Grid's Entry Capacity Substitution methodology; plus - c) Funded Incremental Obligated Entry Capacity that has previously been released pursuant to Part B of this Statement during the RIIO-T1 regulatory period (i.e. in QSEC auctions held in or after April 2013). - 160.
+Price steps will usually be based on releasing capacity increments equal to 2.5% of the prevailing Obligated Entry Capacity level at the relevant ASEP. - 161.
 Fewer increments will be specified at the smallest ASEPs.
-At ASEPs that have a prevailing Obligated Entry Capacity level that is less than 300GWh per day then the following will apply;
+At ASEPs that have a prevailing Obligated Entry Capacity level that is less than 300GWh per day then the following will apply; - In the first instance National Grid will determine the number of 15GWh increments required to offer no less than 50% of the Obligated Entry Capacity level.
+The chosen increment size approximates to the increment that would be required if 300GWh is offered in 20 equal sized increments.

-- In the first instance National Grid will determine the number of 15GWh increments required to offer no less than 50% of the Obligated Entry Capacity level.
-The chosen increment size approximates to the increment that would be required if 300GWh is offered in 20 equal sized increments. - No less than five increments are permitted.
-In instances where the application of a 15GWh increment infers that less than five increments will be required then a quantity that is equivalent to no less than 50% of the prevailing Obligated Entry Capacity level at the relevant ASEP will be divided into five equal sized increments. - 170.
-Additional price steps might be required in circumstances where demand is expected to exceed 150% of the prevailing Obligated Entry Capacity level.
+- No less than five increments are permitted.
+In instances where the application of a 15GWh increment infers that less than five increments will be required then a quantity that is equivalent to no less than 50% of the prevailing Obligated Entry Capacity level at the relevant ASEP will be divided into five equal sized increments. - Additional price steps might be required in circumstances where demand is expected to exceed 150% of the prevailing Obligated Entry Capacity level.
 Broadly this circumstance can arise at locations that have previously experienced high demand and at new ASEPs where no Obligated Entry Capacity has previously been released.
-This may be informed by a PARCA. - 171.
-At ASEPs where the planning process has signalled to National Grid's satisfaction that more than 50% capacity above the prevailing Obligated Entry Capacity level may be demanded in a given year, National Grid would set price steps on the basis of quantities which were expected to exceed the indicated demand. - 172.
-At ASEPs where a PARCA has been agreed and the quantity of Incremental Obligated Entry Capacity proposed to be released pursuant to that PARCA is not equal to an incremental quantity determined by the above methodology, National Grid shall adjust the step size and/or number of steps so that one of the incremental step quantities is equal to the quantity of Incremental Obligated Entry Capacity proposed to be released pursuant to that PARCA.
+This may be informed by a PARCA. - 163.
+At ASEPs where the planning process has signalled to National Grid's satisfaction that more than 50% capacity above the prevailing Obligated Entry Capacity level may be demanded in a given year, National Grid would set price steps on the basis of quantities which were expected to exceed the indicated demand. - 164.
+The quantity of Incremental Obligated Entry Capacity proposed to be released pursuant to a PARCA is not required to equal an incremental quantity determined by the above methodology.